Stofbrew/endoflife/index.md

 ### Getting support for grief

-After someone dies, people often find it helpful to talk to someone.
+When they are grieving it can be helpful to talk to someone.

 Some of the support services you can use include:
 * counselling services